xonn83/PicodriveDSi_macro/README.md

-# PicoDriveTWL
+# PicoDriveTWL (GBMacro edition)

-SEGA Genesis emulator for the Nintendo DS(i)
+SEGA Genesis emulator for the Nintendo DSi to be used only in lower screen.
+Only can be launched using TWL in a DSi.

-# Credits
-* Ryan FB: Original PicoDriveDS source code
-* RocketRobz: New features
-* Evie11: Fixes to make it build in a modern dev environment
-* NightScript: Creating this repo
-* devkitPro: Use of devkitArm and libnds, and file browsing code from nds-hb-menu
+ROM path is /roms/md by default.
+If it hasn't been created, file explorer starts in root (/)